-In this post and this week’s podcast episode I’ll explain why it's a really good idea to incorporate infographics into your content repurposing plans, and some tips and tricks on how you can go about repurposing your blog post (and video or podcast) into an infographic.
+In this post and this week’s podcast episode, we look at why infographics should be a key part of your content repurposing plans, plus some tips and tricks on how you can start repurposing your blog posts (and videos or podcasts) into infographics.

 Firstly, why infographics?

-Infographics are not only visually engaging, but they have a tendency, if done well, to bring topics to life.
+Infographics are not only visually engaging but they can, if done well, bring topics to life.

 Did you know that scanning is the new reading?!
 Infographics enable us to scan and learn much faster than any other type of content.

 Deployed well an infographic can convey your message really effectively and enhance your audience’s experience.